semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Platform:
     - ChromeDriver updated to 2.46.
     - Added Ruby 2.6.0, 2.6.1.
-    - If repository contains `.ruby-version` file, Semaphore automatically fetches a pre-built version of the specified Ruby.
+    - If a repository contains a `.ruby-version` file, Semaphore automatically fetches a pre-built version of the specified Ruby.

 ### Week of Jan 28, 2019